noneuclideanmotion/CoCoCA/README.md

 Requires a copy of SFML 2.5.1 to compile

-Use mouse to activate cells (Value 1) and space to run the simulation
+Use mouse to activate cells (Value 1) and space to run the simulation.
+Press F to move forward one frame.

 # To do:
   - GPU support